-Additionally, if you don’t have a LinkedIn profile, then now would be a good time to get one.
+Additionally, if you don’t have a LinkedIn profile, now would be a good time to get one.
 A LinkedIn profile is often seen as a more honest record of someone’s CV because it’s publicly visible, and it’s becoming commonplace for employers to review a person’s LinkedIn profile alongside their CV and cover letter.

 Creating a LinkedIn account is free and easy, and it’s worth doing if you want to give yourself the best possible chance of success.

 There’s nothing wrong with being humble and modest.
 But when it comes to applying for jobs, it’s important to put your best foot forward and sell yourself as much as possible.

 No matter what your background is, you’ll have some useful skills or experience.

 Even if you haven’t worked for the last five years because you’ve been caring for a sick family member, try not to look at this as simply ‘being out of work’, but as an unpaid job where you developed skills like resilience, empathy, communication, and keeping calm under pressure.

 Every experience is worth something and chances are, you have experience that’s more valuable than you realise – so try not to sell yourself short.